The Complete 2021 Holiday Shipping Checklist

-As many online merchants have experienced, meeting consumers’ holiday shipping expectations can often overshadow the joy and excitement many of us look forward to in December.
-Now more than ever, small businesses are finding themselves caught off guard by the sudden onset and sheer volume of the holiday shipping rush (especially with the new wave of pandemic lock-downs).
+As many online merchants have experienced, meeting consumers’ holiday shipping expectations can often overshadow the joy and excitement many look forward to in December.
+With demand at an all-time high, small businesses are finding themselves working against time and limited resources, all while managing the sudden onset and sheer volume of the holiday shipping rush.

 This is a guest post by Steve Longo, a Content Writer at Easyship.
 Easyship is the all-in-one shipping platform for global e-commerce.

 Just like the local news uses data to forecast those incoming winter storms, you can use current data to help forecast this year’s holiday shipping rush!

 Plan and Budget in Advance